cq34639/sequence_classification/README.md

  * number of epochs,
  * number of neurons per layer / number of layers

  The dense network was selected as a baseline architecture to measure the recurrent network against.
-Given that sentence context and word order are important for NLP, one would expect that the recurrent network and its LSTM memory would better able to handle the time series sequences.
-Future exploration could involve additional layers, a convolutional based architecture, or an attention-based RNN.
+Given that sentence context and word order are important for NLP, one would expect that the recurrent network and its LSTM memory would better able to handle the time series sequences, and the results were very similar across both methods.
+Certainly, the approaches can be further optimized, and additional exploration could involve a more diverse cross-validation search space, more layers, a convolutional based architecture, or an attention-based RNN.

 # Results
 Currently, the optimal metrics found are: